buggedcom/phpvideotoolkit-v2/README.md

 ###Imposing a processing timelimit

 You may wish to impose a processing timelimit on encoding.
-There are various reasons for doing this and should be self explanitory.
+There are various reasons for doing this and should be self explanatory.
 FFmpeg supplies a command to be able to do this and can be invoked like so...

 ```php
 namespace PHPVideoToolkit;